replikativ/datahike/README.md

 Pick datascript if you want the fastest possible query performance and do not have a huge amount of data.
-You can easily persist the write operations separately and use the fast in-memory index datastructure of datascript then.
+You can easily persist the write operations separately and use the fast in-memory index datastructure of datascript then. datahike also at the moment does not support ClojureScript anymore, although we plan to recover this functionality.

 ## ClojureScript support

 In general all [datascript
 documentation](https://github.com/tonsky/datascript/wiki/Getting-started)
-applies for namespaces beyond `datahike.api**.
-We are working towards a portable version of datahike on top of core.async.
+applies for namespaces beyond `datahike.api`.
+We are working towards a portable version of datahike on top of `core.async`.
 Feel free to provide some help :).

 ## Migration & Backup